Wondering how long your window air conditioner will last you? Find out in this quick guide, filled with tips and best practices.Read More

 With solar panels often being used as supplemental power for heaters or air conditioners, British Thermal Units are important here, too.

 By knowing how many watts a solar panel can give you (typically around 300 watts per hour) you can estimate your savings from running your HVAC system partly via your solar panels.

 While BTU can be used as a heating efficiency measurement, it can also be used as an energy efficiency rating, too.
 It’s very possible to put a dollar cost on the number of BTU’s you get from an energy source – and British Thermal Units are often used as a key comparison between electricity and natural gas, in particular.

 When you’re shopping for certain types of appliances, British Thermal Units are everywhere.

-Understanding them is key to getting the right size of unit to heat or cool your home.
-I hope this quick guide has helped unveil the mysterious of these strange British Units.
+Understanding what BTU means is key to getting the right size of unit to heat or cool your home.
+I hope this quick guide has helped unveil the mysterious of these strange units.

 If you’re in the market for a one-room air conditioner or heater, be sure to check out our related articles.
 We specialize in understanding and reviewing units for just that kind of purpose!

 I hope this content has helped you out.
 We write entirely for free, and are only supported by our readership.
 Please consider supporting us by checking out some of our related articles!